mpaldridge/mpaldridge.github.io/_posts/2022-08-05-long-new-yorker.md

 ## Bonus: Some articles I didn't count

 Some of my own favourite **post-2009 articles** (that's when I started reading the magazine) that are pretty long but not long enough to make this list:
+* [Blood Relatives](https://www.newyorker.com/magazine/2024/08/05/did-the-uks-most-infamous-family-massacre-end-in-a-wrongful-conviction) by Heidi Blake (2024, 16k words) on a multiple murder in the U.K. and a possible wrongful conviction;
+* [The Prisoner of Echo Special](https://www.newyorker.com/magazine/2019/04/22/guantanamos-darkest-secret) by Ben Taub (2019, 19k words) on the Guantánamo prisoner Mohamedou Salahi;
 * [The White Darkness](https://www.newyorker.com/magazine/2018/02/12/the-white-darkness) by David Grann (2018, 21k words) on a polar explorer (book of the same title);
-* [The Future is Texas](https://www.newyorker.com/magazine/2017/07/10/americas-future-is-texas) by Lawrence Wright (2017, 19k words) on Texas politics (book: "God Save Texas");
+* [The Future is Texas](https://www.newyorker.com/magazine/2017/07/10/americas-future-is-texas) by Lawrence Wright (2017, 19k words) on Texas state politics (book: "God Save Texas");
-* [Five Hostages](https://www.newyorker.com/magazine/2015/07/06/five-hostages) by Lawrence Wright (2015, 20k words) on a civilian hostage rescue project (collected in "The Terror Years");
+* [Five Hostages](https://www.newyorker.com/magazine/2015/07/06/five-hostages) by Lawrence Wright (2015, 21k words) on a civilian hostage rescue project (collected in "The Terror Years");
 * [The Transition](https://www.newyorker.com/magazine/2012/04/02/the-transition) by Robert A. Caro (2012, 16k words) on the day J.F.K. was assasinated (excerpt from "The Passage of Power");
 * [The Mark of a Masterpiece](https://www.newyorker.com/magazine/2010/07/12/the-mark-of-a-masterpiece) by David Grann (2010, 16k words) on an art authenticator;
 * [The Pink Panthers](https://www.newyorker.com/magazine/2010/04/12/the-pink-panthers) by David Samuels (2010, 16k words) on a gang of jewel thieves;
-* [The Hunted](https://www.newyorker.com/magazine/2010/04/05/the-hunted) by Jeffrey Goldberg (2010, 17k words) on a killing in a wildlife conservation reserve;
+* [The Hunted](https://www.newyorker.com/magazine/2010/04/05/the-hunted) by Jeffrey Goldberg (2010, 16k words) on a killing in a wildlife conservation reserve;
-* [Eight Days](https://www.newyorker.com/magazine/2009/09/21/eight-days) by James B. Stewart (2009, 18k words) on the collapse of Lehman Brothers;
+* [Eight Days](https://www.newyorker.com/magazine/2009/09/21/eight-days) by James B. Stewart (2009, 18k words) on the collapse of Lehman Brothers and the start of the financial crisis;
 * [Trial by Fire](https://www.newyorker.com/magazine/2009/09/07/trial-by-fire) by David Grann (2009, 16k words) on a possible wrongful state execution (collected in "The Devil and Sherlock Holmes").

 Some *New Yorker* **"classics"** not long enough to make the list: